petermsouzajr/qa-shadow-report/CONTRIBUTING.md

   - [JavaScript Styleguide](#javascript-styleguide)
   - [Testing Styleguide](#testing-styleguide)

-First off, thank you for considering contributing to cy-shadow-report.
-It's people like you that make cy-shadow-report such a great tool.
+First off, thank you for considering contributing to qa-shadow-report.
+It's people like you that make qa-shadow-report such a great tool.

 ## Code of Conduct

-This project and everyone participating in it is governed by the cy-shadow-report Code of Conduct.
+This project and everyone participating in it is governed by the qa-shadow-report Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to cy-shadow-report@petermsouzajr.com.
+Please report unacceptable behavior to qa-shadow-report@petermsouzajr.com.

 ## I don't want to read this whole thing I just have a question!!!

-cy-shadow-report is actively developed and we are here to help!
-If you have a question or are unsure if the issue you're experiencing is a bug, please search our [GitHub issues](https://github.com/petermsouzajr/cy-shadow-report/issues) and [StackOverflow](https://stackoverflow.com/questions/tagged/[cy-shadow-report]) to see if it has already been reported or answered.
+qa-shadow-report is actively developed and we are here to help!
+If you have a question or are unsure if the issue you're experiencing is a bug, please search our [GitHub issues](https://github.com/petermsouzajr/qa-shadow-report/issues) and [StackOverflow](https://stackoverflow.com/questions/tagged/[qa-shadow-report]) to see if it has already been reported or answered.

 If your question or issue is not addressed yet, feel free to open a new issue.